 Instead of loving what you do, you’re going to feel like blogging is a chore, and it will show through your content.
 I always recommend blogging about a topic or niche that you absolutely LOVE or want to learn more about.

-2. Blogging is hard work, but it gets easier
+2. Being a blogger is hard work, but it gets easier

 I know this is probably not what you want to hear, but it’s true.
 In the beginning, blogging takes a lot of effort.
 Fortunately though, with time and more practice, blogging does get easier!